 Interior Bulletproof Transaction Window

-USAW 300 – Bullet Resistant Interior Fixed Aluminum Window System
+USAW 300 – Interior Bulletproof Transaction Window System

-The 300 Series window is a fixed aluminum ballistic window designed for interior applications, for secure areas or as a a transaction window.
+The 300 Series window is a fixed aluminum ballistic window designed for indoor applications, for secure areas or as an interior transaction window.
 We take pride in the fact that these interior bulletproof transaction windows and fixed bulletproof windows are built to withstand gunfire as well as forced entry attempts and explosions.
-This makes our bulletproof transaction windows a good choice for protecting people and assets in sensitive areas such as banks, schools and government buildings.
+This makes our bulletproof transaction windows a good choice for protecting people and assets in sensitive areas such as banks, schools, police stations and government buildings.

 These bullet-resistant transaction windows are available in standard dimensions as well as custom sizes.
 Multiple anodized and painted finishes also are available to match virtually any type of design.